joydipdutta9943/Lang-Chain-Project/README.md

 - LangChain is employed to retrieve the best possible question-answer pairs.

-## Challenges Faced

-**Generative AI Learning**

-- Learning the concept of vector embedding and understanding LangChain's use cases was initially challenging but highly interesting.

 This README provides a clear structure for your project overview, including the technologies used, instructions for running the project, an overview of the project's design, and insights into the challenges you encountered during development.